eliskasl/sestrynacestach/wp-content/plugins/super-socializer/readme.txt

 8. **Social Commenting**: Disqus Commenting selected

 == Changelog ==
+= 7.11.6 =
+* [Improvement] Link to get bit.ly login and API key was broken at the plugin options page in admin
+* [Bugfix] PHP error was being generated with Yoast SEO plugin active, in a few cases
+* [Bugfix] New users were seeing a not so user-friendly message in social login popup when user registration via social login kept disabled
+* [Bugfix] "Pinterest Save" official share button was appearing misaligned in the standard social share bar

+= 7.11.5 =
+* [Bugfix] Social Login was not working in the cases where website homepage was different from the WordPress installation directory
+* [Bugfix] Fixed the AMP validation error being generated with <a href="https://wordpress.org/plugins/accelerated-mobile-pages/" target="_blank">AMPforWP</a> plugin due to "super-socializer-data-href" attribute
+* [Bugfix] PHP notices were being generated with AMP enabled, in WordPress debugging mode if official like buttons were enabled with share icons
+* [Bugfix] GentleReader icon was not appearing in AMP
+* [Improvement] Floating share bar was appearing as static vertical bar in AMP.
+It will not appear in AMP

+= 7.11.4 =
+* [Bugfix] Plugin broke when Vkonakte login enabled on websites running PHP version < 5.4

+= 7.11.3 =
+* [Bugfix] Fixed PHP errors being generated at the websites running on PHP version < 5.4
+* Websites having directory appended to the domain as homepage url need to update the "Authorized redirect URIs" in Google client settings.
+Notification is being displayed in the admin for the same.

+= 7.11.2 =
+* [Bugfix] "Redirect to same page" option was not working for Google+ and Linkedin
+* [Bugfix] Facebook login was not working with Facebook app's "Strict Mode" enabled
+* [Bugfix] Linkedin login was not working properly in some cases
+* [Improvement] Size of Social login popup was not enough when "Load all Javascript files in single file" option was enabled

+= 7.11.1 =
+* [Bugfix] Facebook and Google+ login were not working in some cases when Vkontakte login was not enabled

+= 7.11 =
+* [Security] Social Login is now more secure based on PHP OAuth instead of Javascript SDK
+* [Improvement] Vkontakte social login now fetches user's email address too
+* Removed Twitch login temporarily

+= 7.10.6 =
+* [New] Added <a href="https://gentlereader.com" target="_blank">GentleReader</a> bookmarking service
+* [New] Compatible with <a href="https://wordpress.org/plugins/accelerated-mobile-pages/" target="_blank">AMPforWP</a>
+* [Bugfix] GlotPress translations were not working
+* [Improvement] Fixed PHP warnings being generated when using Xing login with PHP 7.2
+* [Improvement] Improved Steam login

+= 7.10.5 =
+* [Bugfix] Social Account Linking was not working in some cases after updating to version 7.10
+* [Improvement] Improved "More" share icons popup for mobile devices
+* [Improvement] Improved admin UI for mobile devices
+* [Improvement] Upgraded version of official Facebook SDK being used throughout the plugin
+* [Improvement] Link to language codes at plugin options page was broken

+= 7.10.4 =
+* [Bugfix] Some social media follow icons were appearing broken in a few cases
+* [Bugfix] Initial share count was appearing as 0 at webpages in some cases
+* [New] Added "heateor_ss_follow_icons" filter to customize "Follow Icons" widget

+= 7.10.3 =
+* [Bugfix] Some share icons were appearing broken on AMP

+= 7.10.2 =
+* [New] Added Odnoklassniki share counter
+* [Improvement] Compatible with <a href="https://wordpress.org/plugins/amp/" target="_blank">AMP</a>
+* [Improvement] Share count functionality is smoother
+* [Bugfix] Comment icon at homepage was not redirecting to the comment form of individual post

 = 7.10.1 =
 * [Improvement] New changes made in version 7.10 were causing problem at websites running on PHP version less than 5.0